 }

-in your GraphQL playground.
+You can try these Mutations and Queries in your GraphQL playground.
 If you find any issues please create a new issue Here.

-for a module called Games.
+When you provide useMysqlDatabase: true for a module called Games.
 Wertik JS will create a query as:

 listGames(